DMZ Campaign (1969–1971): April

-On 1 April between 14:40 and 21:00 units of the 1st Brigade at four different locations received a total of 110 rounds of 60/82mm mortar fire and five 122/140mm rockets causing minimal damage.
+On 1 April between 14:40 and 21:00 units of the 1st Brigade at four different locations received a total of 110 rounds of 60/82 mm mortar fire and five 122/140 mm rockets, causing minimal damage.
 On 3 April at 11:00 a unit of the 1st brigade operating 4 mi southwest of Con Thien received mortar and small arms fire, the unit returned fire supported by artillery and helicopter gunships.
-The PAVN withdrew after eight hours leaving 27 dead; U.S. losses were five killed.
+The PAVN withdrew after eight hours, leaving 27 dead; U.S. losses were five killed.
 On 4 April at 11:25 a unit of the 1st Brigade was attacked by fire 6 mi southwest of Con Thien, the unit returned fire supported by tanks and helicopter gunships.
-The PAVN withdrew at 14:45 leaving 24 dead; U.S. losses were two killed.
-At 16:40 helicopter gunships of the 2/17th Cavalry attacked 14 PAVN 2 mi southeast of Khe Sanh killing ten.
+The PAVN withdrew at 14:45, leaving 24 dead; U.S. losses were two killed.
+At 16:40 helicopter gunships of the 2/17th Cavalry attacked 14 PAVN 2 mi southeast of Khe Sanh, killing ten.
 A Marine F-4 Phantom was shot down 14 mi north of Khe Sanh.

 On 5 April at 04:00 a unit of the 1st Brigade in a night defensive position 4 mi northwest of Cam Lo was attacked by a PAVN platoon.
 The unit returned fire supported by helicopter gunships and an AC-119 gunship.
-The PAVN withdrew at 09:00 leaving four dead; U.S. losses were two killed and one M551 and two M113s destroyed.
+The PAVN withdrew at 09:00, leaving four dead; U.S. losses were two killed and one M551 and two M113s destroyed.
 On 6 April at 04:50 a cavalry unit of the 1st Brigade in a night defensive position 3 mi northwest of Cam Lo was attacked by fire.
-The unit returned fire and the PAVN withdrew at 06:30 leaving 16 dead and one captured and three individual and five crew-served weapons; U.S. losses were one killed.
+The unit returned fire and the PAVN withdrew at 06:30, leaving 16 dead and one captured and three individual and five crew-served weapons; U.S. losses were one killed.